-The credit and surety branches are closely linked to the state of the economy and can have significant impacts on the frequency and severity of claims.
+The Credit and Surety lines of business are closely linked to the state of the economy and can have significant impacts on the frequency and severity of claims.
 On the other hand, the volume and timing of payments and recoveries may be impacted by legislative changes related to the insolvency law.